DIY Halloween Garland – Cute and Funny Bats!

 Weed the Iron on.

-Step 2 – Add the Eyes to the Bats
+Step 2 – Add Eyes to Your DIY Halloween Bats

 I’m going to break a rule and use HTV on acrylic felt.
 There are a couple of things you can do to prevent melting.